c-arthurs/QuArray/docs/TA export.rst

 This window is for exporting png images from whole slide images using a map of the array that is provided by the user - see :ref:`array map example <Input_page>`

 #.
-Load WSI prompts a dialog box for the user to select a ndpi or svs file.
+Load WSI prompts a dialog box for the user to select a NDPI or SVS file.

 #.
 Load Excel this is a prompt to load the :ref:`excel map <Input_page>`.